Minicomputer: 1960s and 1970s success

-Most computing histories point to the 1964 introduction of Digital Equipment Corporation's (DEC) Programmed Data Processor (PDP) series, with the 12-bit PDP-8 as the first minicomputer.
+Most computing histories point to the 1964 introduction of Digital Equipment Corporation's (DEC) 12-bit PDP-8 as the first minicomputer.
 Some of this is no doubt due to DEC's widespread use of the term starting in the mid-1960s.
 Smaller systems, including those from DEC such as the PDP-5 and LINC, had existed prior to this point, but it was the PDP-8 combination of small size, general purpose orientation and low price that puts it firmly within the modern definition.
 Its introductory price of $18,500 places it in an entirely different market segment than earlier examples such as the CDC 160.

 In contemporary terms, the PDP-8 was a runaway success, ultimately selling 50,000 examples.
 (Note: For comparison, the CDC 160 sold about 50 units.)
 Follow-on versions using small scale integrated circuits further lowered the cost and size of the system.
 Its success led to widespread imitation, and the creation of an entire industry of minicomputer companies along Massachusetts Route 128, including Data General, Wang Laboratories and Prime Computer.
 Other popular minis from the era were the HP 2100, Honeywell 316 and TI-990.